elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 end
 ```

-## Modelling a garden
+## A more proper way to organize a botanical collection
+*day 3*

-When a gardener acquires a plant, they seldom acquire just one for each species, it's often in batches, all same source, same
+When a gardener acquires a plant, they seldom acquire just one for each species, it's often in batches, where a batch is plants
-time, and then these plants may end in different locations in the garden.
-To make sure that the physical plants are kept together
+from the same species, same source, time, and then these plants may end in different locations in the garden.
+To make sure that
-conceptually, we introduce a library science concept into our botanical collection: an "Accession".
-This allow us keeping
+the physical plants are kept together conceptually, we introduce a library science concept into our botanical collection: an
-together plants of the same species, which were acquired together.
-It also simplifies connecting plants to taxa: if a taxonomist
+"Accession".
+This allow us keeping together plants of the same species, which were acquired together.
+It also simplifies
-tells you that some individual plant belongs to some species, this opinion will apply to all plants in the same accession.
+connecting plants to taxa: if a taxonomist tells you that some individual plant belongs to some species, this opinion will apply
+to all plants in the same accession.

 Let's correct the `Garden.Plant` module, and create a new `Garden.Accession` module.